BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 <details>
   <summary>How would you know if you have reached a newline in the file, and are thus finished reading a region?
 (Click to reveal)</summary>

   Each region is separated by a newline.
 After removing whitespace from the line, the length of a blank line will be 0.
+You can use the `String.strip()` method to remove leading and trailing whitespace from a string, for example: `line = line.strip();`.
 </details>

 Then, you will need to convert the Latitude/Longitude coordinates from a String to a double.
 The standard library function `Double.parseDouble()` will do this for you, by taking a String parameter and returning its numeric value as a `double`.